 carbon-free equipment for limited services (passenger staircases, baggage tractors, baggage conveyors, loaders, pushback tugs) in 2025 for our Paris-Charles de Gaulle and Paris-Orly airports.
-This target will rise to 90% by 2030, making Paris-Charles de Gaulle and Paris-Orly among the most advanced European airports in this area.
+This target is set to rise to 90% by 2030, making Paris-Charles de Gaulle and Paris-Orly among the most advanced European airports in this area.